carollbs/carollbs/README.md

-:computer: I'm Front-End Developer!
+:computer: Front-End Developer!

-:house_with_garden: I’m from Brazil.
+:house_with_garden: Brazil.

-:books: I’m currently learning Web Development.
+:books: Currently learning Web Development - HTML, CSS3, JavaScript.

 :outbox_tray: 2021 Goals: create a new project and find a new job.